Ananthakrishna-K-13/FitZone/report-zense.md

 ## Future scope

+* As I ran into problems while hosting the website, I should host it and also make it optimized for search engines (Search engine optimiziation SEO) .
 * I plan to make dedicated workout routine for every muscle/bodyPart which enables users to choose their workout routine based on time available and target muscle which will track their workout over time and suggest harder exercises.
 * I also plan to gamify it by adding points per exercise completed, which will be measured based on time spent on a particular exercise, daily challenges, competition, leaderboards etc.
-* I also want to figure out a away to make it available offine, where users can download exercises.
+* I also want to figure out a way to make the website available offine, where users can download exercises.